ros2/rmw_cyclonedds/shared_memory_support.md

 From the *Connections* section we can infer whether a specific topic is offered and whether a subscription to this topic exists.
 Note that AUTOSAR terminology is used for the displayed data but the topic information is available in the Instance and Event columns.
 Also note that the built-in topics used by the introspection are also listed.

 If a publisher which uses Shared Memory publishes data, the memory utilization changes.
 This is visible in the *MemPool Status* section in the part listed in Segment Id: 1.
-If Shared Memory is used, the number of chunks in use should go up until a specific saturation point where it will stagnate or start to flutuate slightly as chunks are freed by the suscribing party.
+If Shared Memory is used, the number of chunks in use should go up until a specific saturation point where it will stagnate or start to fluctuate slightly as chunks are freed by the suscribing party.
 This is related to the settings in the [configuration](#Configuration-file-options) as these essentially control how much Shared Memory a specific subscribtion can use at most.

 If we can observe memory chunks being used this is a strong indication that data is transferred by Shared Memory.
 However, this does not rule out that part of the communication (e.g. other subscriptions) is using the regular network tranfer.
 This cannot be conclusive in general if multiple subscriptions exist since we do not know which of them transfer data via Shared Memory by observing this statistic in isolation.

 The Min Free statistic is also important, as it counts the minimum number of chunks of a specific size that were free in a particular system execution (i.e. this can only decrease monotonically).
 If this is running low it indicates that there may be not enough Shared Memory available.
 This can be increased by using a different [Shared Memory configuration](#Iceoryx-Shared-Memory-Configuration).